-Improving network performance isn’t just a matter of fixing huge problems — your company also needs to optimize network performance wherever it can.
+Improving business network performance isn’t just a matter of fixing huge problems — your company also needs to optimize network performance wherever it can.
 No matter what fixes you make, there will always be areas where your network performance can improve.
 While major issues should be addressed first, smaller adjustments like improving a specific performance metric or reducing resource utilization are important in optimizing performance.

 Network monitoring solutions can help you determine how your network is performing — and where it can be improved.
 How do you optimize network performance to match your business needs?
 How can you determine the ways your network team can and/or should optimize performance?
 Below, we’ve listed five ways your enterprise can improve and optimize your network performance!